EDe-Graft/Qurius-AI/README.md

 # <img src="./assets/readme-icons/qurius-animated.gif" alt="Qurius ChatBot" width="48" style="vertical-align:middle;"/> Qurius ChatBot 🤖

-A beautiful, blazing-fast, mobile-first AI chatbot app built with React Native and Expo.
+A beautiful, blazing-fast, mobile-first AI chatbot app built with React Native, Expo, and Supabase.

 ---

 ## ✨ Features

 - **Conversational AI**: Chat with an intelligent assistant powered by OpenAI's GPT models.
+- **Multi-Conversation Support**: Organize your chats into separate conversations, each with its own history and title.
+- **Persistent Chat History**: All conversations and messages are stored securely in Supabase, so you never lose your chat history.
+- **Authentication**: Secure sign-in and sign-up with Supabase Auth.
+- **Profile Management**: Edit your profile, including avatar image upload (with Expo Image Picker and Supabase Storage).
 - **Markdown Support**: AI responses are beautifully formatted with Markdown (code, lists, links, etc.).
 - **Streaming Responses**: Watch the AI type out its answers in real time, just like a real conversation.
 - **Copy on Long Press**: Long-press any message (AI or user) to copy its text instantly.
 - **Theme Awareness**: Fully supports light and dark mode, adapting to your device's theme.
 - **Mobile-First UI**: Designed for a seamless, modern mobile experience with smooth animations and intuitive gestures.
-- **Persistent Chat History**: (Optional) Easily extend to store and retrieve past conversations.
+- **Drawer Navigation**: Professional, theme-aware drawer with search, new chat, and sign out.
+- **Error Handling**: Graceful error messages for network/API issues, ensuring a robust user experience.

 ---